Mehhhhhh/Scraper/README.md

 - `NasdaqRequester` - Concrete class that implements the underlying details;
 > **Implementation for nasdaq webpage**
 >
 >The last sale's price is dynamically updated, therefore it's not possible to simply get the static html and fetch the data.
->I have checked the network history from browser and noticed that, calls to this API https://api.nasdaq.com/api/quote/FB/info?assetclass=stocks
+>According to the network history from browser, calls to this API https://api.nasdaq.com/api/quote/FB/info?assetclass=stocks
->return useful information and we can find last sales price there.
+> actually return useful information and then last sale's price can be found in the response body.

 - `RequesterFactory` - Factory to get desired concrete requester class.